Theralley/MasterThesis/README.md

 # MasterThesis
+# Using a UAVs as a redudant system safety at autnonomous site

-Install MasterThesis run on CPU, (WSL 20.04 Ubuntu, Ubuntu 20.04)
+Installation manual for MasterThesis; run on CPU, (tested WSL 20.04 Ubuntu, Ubuntu 20.04/18.04)

 1 sudo apt update -y && sudo apt-get update -y && sudo apt upgrade -y